 \subsection{Fuzzy Hashing and Approximate Matching}

-Fuzzy hashing was first introduced in the mid-2000s in order to perform altered document and partial file matching~\cite{ssdeep}.
+Fuzzy hashing was first introduced in the mid-2000s in order to perform altered document and partial file matching by \citet{ssdeep}.
 Generally, fuzzy hashing algorithms $H$ are functions that compute a dense hash representation $H(x)$ of a file $x$.
 The goal is to provide similar hashes, which are also called digests, for similar inputs: ${H(x) \approx H(y) \iff x \approx y}$.
 This property distinguishes them from traditional cryptographic hashes for which small input changes lead to strong output changes, also known as cryptographic diffusion or avalanche effect.
 Then a similarity function $sim(H(x), H(y))$ is applied, which computes the similarity between two files $x$ and $y$ based solely on their fuzzy hashes.
-This procedure of finding files with similar artifacts or patterns is known as approximate matching.
-Approximate matching algorithms all work in a three-step manner: they first select features from a digital artifact and then generate a hash-digest from these features, which then can be compared to other hashes in a third step.
+This procedure of assessing the similarity of artifacts or patterns is known as approximate matching.
+Approximate matching algorithms all work in a three-step manner: they first select features from a digital artifact and generate a hash digest from these features, which then can be compared to other hashes in a third step.
 As for the comparison step, there are three ways in which current algorithms achieve their goal: either based on plain byte, syntactic or semantic commonalities.
 The matching mechanism is chosen based on the digital artifact that must be processed.
-Malware developers often obfuscate their payload deliberately to prevent detection.
-Benign files might have further been compressed or rearranged through software, which makes it hard to distinguish between obfuscated malware and benign files.
+As an example, malware developers often obfuscate their payload deliberately to prevent detection.
+Benign files might have been further compressed or rearranged through software, which makes it hard to distinguish between obfuscated malware and benign files.